qqtop/nimdataframe/README.md

 NOTE :

-     Improvements (hopefully) may be made at any time and without advance warning.
+     Improvements may be made at any time and without advance warning.
-     Examples may break occasionally ... nevertheless we hope you have a nice day !
+     Examples may break occasionally ...  !

      Forking , testing,suggestions , ideas are welcome.
      This is development code hence use at your own risk.